Berkeley-Correctness-Group/DLint/README.md

 ### Before any actions

 All following instructions assume that the current working directory is the root direcotry of DLint and that the main [jalangi](http://github.com/SRA-SiliconValley/jalangi) directory is a sibling directory of DLint (do not worry about it: commands in ```Install``` section will make sure this happens).
-This project currently supports Mac OS and Linux.
+**Note:** This project currently only supports Mac OS 10+ (64bit).

 ### Requirements